PaprikaSteiger/ooaclld/cldf/docs/monoexponential verbal plurals.md

 #### P: Teko \[emer1243\] (Tupian; Guyana)
 Teko has three monoexponential verbal plural morphemes.
 We are going to discuss one of them here, while the other two will be discussed under question MonPl-05.

 The plural clitic *-kom* has a variety of uses in Teko: it can pluralize nouns, pronouns, demonstratives, and also possessors, objects of postpositions and objects of verbs.
 It is this last function that is relevant for this questionnaire.
-When attaching to verbs, *-kom* pluralizes only the P argument (4).
+When attaching to verbs, *-kom* pluralizes only the P argument[^4] (4).
 The clitic *-kom* is a loan from Cariban languages, where a morpheme komo has been reconstructed with the same range of functions ([Rose 2011](Source#cldf:rose2011emerillon): 111-116).

 <style type="text/css">
 .tg  {border:none;border-collapse:collapse;border-spacing:0;}